 8. Take the train back to Osaka/Kyoto

-Because most sights close quite early in Nara, we took the train back to Osaka after dinner.
+Because most tourist attracts close quite early in Nara, we took the train back to Osaka after dinner.
 We then still had time to either go to an arcade for the evening or grab a couple of drinks in a bar near the hotel.
 Check out the next section of this travel guide to find out how you can get to Nara from Kyoto or Osaka.

 How To Get To Nara

 Nara is located right close to both Kyoto and Osaka, making it a perfect destination for a day trip.
 By using the train, you can get to Nara within an hour from both cities.